-The proposed search plan for each faculty position should be prepared in accordance with the campus Affirmative Action Recruitment Guidelines for Academic Positions and submitted via AP Recruit to the Dean, to EEAA and the VPAP for review and approval b.
+The proposed search plan for each faculty position should be prepared in accordance with the campus Affirmative Action Recruitment Guidelines for Academic Positions (currently under revision) and submitted via UC Recruit to the Dean, to EOAA and the VPAP for review and approval b.
 Library Searches c.
 Non-Senate Academic Positions

-The proposed search plan for each library position should be prepared in accordance with the campus Affirmative Action Recruitment Guidelines for Academic Positions and submitted through the University Librarian (UL), to EEAA and to the VPAP for review and approval.
+The proposed search plan for each library position should be prepared in accordance with the campus Affirmative Action Recruitment Guidelines for Academic Positions (currently under revision) and submitted through the University Librarian (UL), to EOAA and to the VPAP for review and approval.

-For each academic vacancy to be filled under Guideline Two, prepare and submit a Search Plan via AP Recruit to the Dean to EEAA and to the VPAP for approval.
-For more information, refer to Guideline Two procedures from Affirmative Action Recruitment Guidelines for Academic Positions as well as the UCR Academic Recruitments Search and Search Waiver Requirements.
+For each academic vacancy to be filled under Guideline Two, prepare and submit a Search Plan via UC Recruit to the Dean and The Office of Civil Rights for approval.
+For more information, refer to Guideline Two procedures or email apomail@ucr.edu while the policy is being revised.

-4. Role of Search Committee and Role of the Department
+3. Role of Search Committee and Role of the Department